 It is clear that the District's Strategic Plan, on which the LCAP is based, is having a positive impact on the lives of students and families in Lemon Grove.
-We will continue our overall aim to foster educational equity through multi-tiered systems of support.
+We will continue our overall aim to foster educational equity through a multi-tiered system of support.
 Due to the lasting effects of the pandemic, it is necessary to continue to focus on strong tier 1 instruction as well as additional tier 1 behavioral and social emotional supports.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
-A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+A report of tl Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Upda Table. he ite